 Abraham Kaplan, The Conduct of Inquiry: Methodology for Behavioral Science

+[AU: Without being gratuitous, if you can think of any illustrations/figures that might be useful in the chapter and make use of this being a four-color book, that would be a useful addition.
+Thanks, Kevin (PJE)]

+AR: Added color (subtle) to fig 1 and added a figure for Hadoop/MapReduce.

 It’s an all-too-familiar story.
 You’ve been faithful companions for years.
 You knew everything about your partner and came to depend and rely on it for many of your core needs.
 But, times have changed.
 Your needs are more nuanced and complex, and you’re starting to have doubts about your relational structure.
 Your thoughts and queries begin to stray; you survey and index the field and find new, vibrant and exotic options that you never knew of before.
 And, then, you realize the hard truth: it’s time to break up with your relational database.